marianosimone/take-a-look/quotes.md

 > If someone's ungrateful and you tell him he's ungrateful, okay, you've called him a name.
 You haven't solved anything.

 Robert M. Pirsig, "Zen and the Art of Motorcycle Maintenance"

+> If you are tempted to reveal
+> A tale to you someone has told
+> About another, make it pass
+> Before you speak, three gates of gold.
+> These narrow gates: First, "is it true?"
+> Then, "is it needful?"
+In your mind
+> Give truthful answer.
+And the next
+> Is last and narrowest, "Is it kind?"
+> And if to reach your lips at last
+> It passes through these gateways three,
+> Then you may tell the tale, nor fear,
+> What result of speech may be.

+Beth Day, "Three Gates"